GFynbo/100DaysofCode/Round1.md

 Updated the classes for all of the parts of the recipe and tested them briefly in the main function.
 ***
 *Decent progress, more tomorrow*

+## Day 25 - January 1st, 2018
+Updated and added the GUI form on Intellij to display and add recipes in the future.
+***
+*Slow progress, more tomorrow*